Elastic solids with strain-gradient elastic boundary surfaces: Kinematics and field equations

-As in the case of the standard theory of Noll \cite{Noll58}, one can verify that the symmetry set of $\bs Y_0$ relative to $\cl S$ is a subgroup of the group of proper rotations of $T_{\bs Y_0} \cl S$.
-In the case that the symmetry set of $\bs Y_0$ relative to $\cl S$ equals the group of proper rotations of $T_{\bs Y_0} \cl S$, we say that the surface energy density $U$ is \emph{hemitropic} at $\bs Y_0$.
+As in the case of the standard theory of Noll \cite{Noll58}, one can verify that the {proper} symmetry set of $\bs Y_0$ relative to $\cl S$ is a subgroup of the group of rotations of $T_{\bs Y_0} \cl S$.
+In the case that the {proper} symmetry set of $\bs Y_0$ relative to $\cl S$ equals the group of rotations of $T_{\bs Y_0} \cl S$, we say that the surface energy density $U$ is \emph{{properly} hemitropic} at $\bs Y_0$.